FranciscoKloganB/package-starter/README.md

 #### TLDR

-- `dependencies` forces consumers to have your dependencies
+- `dependencies` indirectly forces consumers to have your dependencies.
-- `devDependencies` do not affect consumers
+- `devDependencies` do not affect consumers.
-- `peerDependencies` asks consumers to install packages you need to operate
+- `peerDependencies` ensures consumers install the correct version of a packages you need to operate, but do not necessarely depend on.

 ### Publishing